-Results from the 2020 census reveal some notable changes to the U.S. population over the last decade.
-The U.S. population grew by about 7% from 2010 to 2020, or by about 20 million people.
-Over the same period, over 80% of U.S. metro areas reported population growth, as did many of America’s most populous cities.
-Dallas, Houston, Phoenix, and San Antonio, for example, each reported more than 10% population increase.
+The latest census data shows some meaningful changes that have taken place within the U.S. population over the past 10 years.
+The U.S. population grew by about 20 million, a 7% increase, from 2010 to 2020.
+During that same time, more than four of every five U.S. metropolitan areas grew in population, as did many of America’s most highly populated places.
+For example, each of Dallas, Houston, Phoenix, and San Antonio, reported more than 10% population increase.

 Large cities and major metropolitan areas were not the only places to report significant population growth, however.
 Over the last decade, small towns across the country have seen population booms — some have more than doubled in size.

 Using data from the U.S. Census Bureau’s Population and Housing Unit Estimates Program, 24/7 Wall St. identified America’s fastest growing towns.
 Places are ranked by the percent change in population from 2010 to 2020.
 We only considered incorporated places with populations between 1,000 and 25,000 on July 1, 2010.

 Population change is the end result of two factors: migration and natural change.
 Migration is the net change of people moving to and from an area, while natural change is the number of births less the number of deaths.